 Lending momentum in the second half of FY20 is expected to continue into the first half of FY21.
-The increase in applications and settlements in the second half was largely influenced by the Government's First Home Loan Deposit Scheme, with MyState reserving 985 places under the scheme.
-More than any peer.
+The increase in applications and settlements in the second half was largely influenced by the Government's First Home Loan Deposit Scheme.
 The roll over into FY21, and top up of scheme enabled funding, will assist growth.
 Margin management remains important in the context of a low interest rate environment that is expected to be a feature of the industry for the foreseeable future.